vb000/Waveformer/README.md

-# Real-Time Target Sound Extraction
+# Real-Time Target Sound Extraction (ICASSP 2023)

+[![Gradio demo](https://img.shields.io/badge/arxiv-abs-green)](https://arxiv.org/abs/2211.02250) [![Gradio demo](https://img.shields.io/badge/arxiv-pdf-green)](https://arxiv.org/pdf/2211.02250) [![Gradio demo](https://img.shields.io/badge/Gradio-app-blue)](https://huggingface.co/spaces/uwx/waveformer)

 This repository provides code for the Waveformer architecture proposed in the paper.
 Waveformer is a low-latency target sound extraction model implementing streaming inference -- the model process a ~10 ms input audio chunk at each time step, while only looking at past chunks and no future chunks.
 On a Core i5 CPU using a single thread, real-time factors (RTFs) of different model configurations range from 0.66 to 0.94, with an end-to-end latency less than 20 ms.

-[![Gradio demo](https://img.shields.io/badge/arxiv-abs-green)](https://arxiv.org/abs/2211.02250) [![Gradio demo](https://img.shields.io/badge/arxiv-pdf-green)](https://arxiv.org/pdf/2211.02250) [![Gradio demo](https://img.shields.io/badge/Gradio-app-blue)](https://huggingface.co/spaces/uwx/waveformer)

 <video src="https://user-images.githubusercontent.com/16723254/199796287-e6aa464d-7da4-4941-b356-0668d96d9184.mp4"></video>

+## Non-causal Waveformer

+For the purpose of comparing the Waveformer architecture with other non-causal source seperation and target source extraction architectures, we provide a non-causal version of Waveformer architecture, as well, at [src/training/non_causal_dcc_tf.py](src/training/non_causal_dcc_tf.py).

 ## Setup